jmichalicek/worrywort-server-go/README.md

 * Install GraphiQL app from https://github.com/skevy/graphiql-app/ for easy testing
 * Use github.com/mattes/migrate for db migrations.
 The dev dockerfile installs this into /go/bin/.
   * May test out pressly/goose as well
+* DATA-DOG/txdb is now used.
+For now it assumes a database named `worrywort_test` and a user and password matching the main user and password for the db

 ## Starting development docker container/compose stack